InesVillalba/zooplus-react-trainning-project/zooplus-react-trainning-project/README.md

 To start the application, use `npm start`

-To start server, use `json-server ---watch db.json --port:8000`
+To start server, use `json-server ---watch db.json --port 8000`